Application of Stochastic Modeling to Analysis of Photometric Reverberation Mapping Data: Methodology

 The only difference between spectroscopic and photometric RM approaches within this framework lies in the computation of the covariance matrix $S$.
-For two--band photometric RM, $S_{ij}$ involves three types of entries, the DRW covariance function $\kappa(t_j-t_i)$, the covariance between $f_{cb}(t)$ and $f_{lb}(t)$
+For two-band photometric RM, $S_{ij}$ involves three types of entries, the DRW covariance function $\kappa(t_j-t_i)$, the covariance between $f_{cb}(t)$ and $f_{lb}(t)$

 and the covariance between two $\lb$-band light curves